liutas4x4/IR-probe_byDC42/README.md

 ## Holding bracket

 The simplest way to attach this probe to acrylic Geeetech's I3 X is to print out modified version of I3B1-31 bracket.
 Design is done using FreeCAD (v0.15) instead of Solidworks, for GLP purposes.
 Holes for screws are only 1.8 mm diam, because it is more simple to drill exact diam for screws you will use instead of correcting CAD file.
-But if you woulf like to change something - check [modified bracket](https://github.com/liutas4x4/IR-probe_byDC42/tree/master/I3B1-31-Bracket_modified) directory.
+But if you would like to change something - check [modified bracket](https://github.com/liutas4x4/IR-probe_byDC42/tree/master/I3B1-31-Bracket_modified) directory.

 ## Connecting